Impact-resistant shingles · DFW Metro · Updated · Expert-reviewed by , Sales Manager

 When a standard shingle may still fit

 Not every replacement needs an impact-rated upgrade.
 Budget, home ownership timeline, roof shape, material availability, HOA limitations, and exterior design can point toward a standard architectural shingle.
+In our experience, ownership timeline is a useful place to start: an asphalt roof in North Texas typically serves 15 to 25 years, so a homeowner planning to move within a few years weighs the upgrade differently than one staying for the long haul.

 The useful question is not whether one product is always best.
 It is whether the selected material fits the home, the roof system, and the written scope.